Your Child’s Reconciliation &

 Greetings Families!

-We are so excited to help you and your child prepare for First Communion starting with your child’s upcoming Sacrament of Reconciliation!
+We are so excited to help you and your child prepare for their First Holy Communion starting with your child’s upcoming First Sacrament of Reconciliation!

-In preparation, please take a moment to review key information that will help you anticipate what to expect upon you and your child’s arrival at the church on Reconciliation day (please refer to your child’s school Reconciliation date below).
+In preparation, please take a moment to review key information that will help you anticipate what to expect upon you and your child’s arrival at the church on First Reconciliation Day.

 WHAT IS THE SACRAMENT OF RECONCILIATION?

-– After which, the children receiving the Sacrament will be direct to choose a priest and complete their Sacrament of Reconciliation.
+• After which, the children receiving the Sacrament will be directed to choose a priest and complete their Sacrament of Reconciliation.

-– Please review with your child how to pray the Hail Mary for penance.
+• Please review with your child how to pray the Hail Mary and/or Our Father for penance.

-– All students receiving First Communion should endeavour to receive the Sacrament of Reconciliation prior to receiving the Eucharist.
+• All students receiving Holy First Communion should endeavour to receive the Sacrament of Reconciliation prior to receiving their First Holy Communion.

 RECONCILIATION

-Below is brief outline of what the students will say to the priest in Reconciliation:
+Below is a brief outline of what the students will say to the priest in First Reconciliation.

 CELEBRATION OF PENANCE